- My NYPL

-Laptops using Windows 2000, or XP already have TCP/IP configured if equipped with a properly installed Ethernet card.
-If your laptop uses one of these operating systems, just plug the docking cable into the Ethernet port on your laptop and you should be connected when you open your browser.
-You can connect to many of SIBL’s databases by using this URL: sibl.nypl.org.
+To connect to the wired network, laptops must have TCP/IP configured with a properly installed Ethernet card.
+If your laptop has this software, just plug the docking cable into the Ethernet port on your laptop and you should be connected when you open your browser.
+You can connect to many of SIBL’s databases by using this URL: http://www.nypl.org/collections/articles-databases

 Note: An Ethernet card with RJ-45 female plug must be installed on your laptop, with the correct drivers.
 The library provides the RJ-45 cable at the docking station.
 You will also need TCP/IP and a web browser installed on your laptop to dock your laptop.
 If the cable is plugged into your laptop’s Ethernet port, and you do not automatically connect to the web, try the following steps: